Spring 2026

 - Dr. Katya Cherukumilli

-(2) Lead in Water Remediation in WA Primary Schools: For this project, students will focus on building a web-based application to help connect WA school district officials to available state funding to remediate and address lead contamination of drinking water in WA primary schools.
-The web tool will summarize school-level water lead testing data collected by the WA Department of Health (e.g., % of lead-contaminated water fixtures, estimated cost of replacing water fixtures).
+2 - Lead in Water Remediation in WA Primary Schools: For this project, students will focus on building a web-based application to help connect WA school district officials to available state funding to remediate and address lead contamination of drinking water in WA primary schools.
+The tool will summarize school-level water lead testing data collected by the WA Department of Health and Office of Superintendent of Public Instruction.
 Additionally, the tool will inform the general public and intended users about health concerns associated with lead exposure, sources of lead in water, and tradeoffs of different water remediation technologies.
+Students will also potentially have the opportunity to engage in qualitative interviews with school district administrators and officials.

 Enrollment information